Red-HAP/asyncpg-lostream/README.md

 ### Development

+`make`, `docker-compose` and `docker` are required for development.

+To list the make targets, use `make help`

-Start a local PostgreSQL container using `docker-compose -f ./docker/docker-compose.yml up -d`
+To start a local PostgreSQL 13 container: `make start_db`

+To shutdown the local PostgreSQL 13 container: `make stop_db`

 After making changes, create your unit tests in the `asyncpg-lostream/tests` directory.

-Test your changes with the command `python -m pytest`
+Test your changes with the command `make test`

-Shutdown the local PostgreSQL container `docker-compose -f ./docker/docker-compose.yml down -v`

 ## Packaging

+If you intend to make a releaase, change the version in the `setup.cfg` file.
+This value will be copied to the module's `__version__` file.

-Build the package using `python -m build`.
-This will put built packages into the `dist/` directory.
+Build the package using `make build`.
+This will run the tests and then build the artifacts.
+These will be put into the `dist/` directory.

 For instructions on upload to PyPI, see the [Packaging Python Projects Dcoumentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives)